Roman Marble Head of Dionysos

-An ancient Roman marble head of Dionysus with centrally parted wavy locks of hair, head slightly turned and a floral diadem.
+An ancient Roman marble head of Dionysos with centrally parted wavy locks of hair, head slightly turned and a floral diadem.

 Ca. 2nd century AD.